Letter to Oodgeroo Noonuccal from Katie Noonan

 Places are more than just locations on a map.
 A sense of place has its human attachment.
 Linking a story to place not only grounds it, but makes it unique.

 With my new book Hildegard of Bingen; A poetic journey, I wrote at my desk.
 I did go to Bingen three times immersing myself, taking time just being, walking in the Rhineland of Germany.
 I lived in the modern Benedictine Abbey for a few weeks.
 I walked in Hildeagrd’s footsteps.
 But back home turning up at my desk was how it got written.
-I played her music , lit a candle made by the Benedictine nuns
+I played her music, lit a candle made by the Benedictine nuns, drank her wine and her teas.
+But it was at my desk it was written. .

-To transport me back into mediaeval 12th century so i could transport my reader there with sounds and smells and tastes was done from intensive reading, research and writing from my imagination.
+To transport me back into mediaeval 12th century so I could transport my reader there with sounds and smells and tastes was done from intensive reading, research and writing from my imagination.

 To ground and anchor our readers, we as writers need to be grounded.